 Hawaii bill would legalize prostitution industry

+Tracy Ryan, a transgender activist, talks about why she's pushing a bill to legalize prostitution today at the Hawaii state Capitol.
 Hawaii lawmakers are considering decriminalizing prostitution in the state after the speaker of the House introduced a bill that would also legalize buying sex and acting as a pimp.
-The proposal also would end a state law that says police officers cannot have sex with prostitutes in the course of investigations.

 Add your comments below